 The days of sleeping in, eating sugary treats, and binge-watching Netflix are almost behind us.
 Soon, students will be filling the school hallways and classrooms as back-to-school resumes.
 Going back to school after an elongated break can feel overwhelming, but it doesn’t have to be!

 It’s also a wonderful opportunity to reset with your students by revisiting classroom norms, setting aside time for reflection, and helping students with intentional goal setting.
 Additionally, taking the time to reflect rather than jumping straight into the curriculum will help establish trust with your students.
 From my own experience, the human-centered, holistic approach yields higher buy-in and motivation from students because they feel invested in.

-Here are five tips and ideas for coming back to school this January:
+Here are five tips and ideas for coming back to school this spring semester:

 1️⃣ New Years Reflections